marmello77/multilayer-networks/README.md

 * Ognyanova K. 2019.
 [Static and dynamic network visualization with R](http://kateto.net/network-visualization).

 * Pilosof, S., Porter, M. A., Pascual, M., & Kéfi, S. (2017).
 [The multilayer nature of ecological networks](https://doi.org/10.1038/s41559-017-0101).
 Nature Ecology & Evolution, 1(4), 0101.

+* Pocock, M. J. O., D. M. Evans, C. Fontaine, M. Harvey, R. Julliard, Ó. McLaughlin, J. Silvertown, A. Tamaddoni-Nezhad, P. C. L. White, and D. A. Bohan.
+(2016) [The Visualisation of Ecological Networks, and Their Use as a Tool for Engagement, Advocacy and Management](http://linkinghub.elsevier.com/retrieve/pii/S0065250415000355).
+In G. Woodward and D. A. Bohan (Eds.)
+Advances in Ecological Research. pp. 41–85, Academic Press, Cambridge.